ku-nlp/jumanpp/README.md

   * We test on GCC and clang on Linux/MacOS, mingw64-gcc and MSVC2017 on Windows
 - CMake v3.1 or later

+Read [this document](docs/building.md) for CentOS and RHEL derivatives.

 ## Building from a package

 Download the package from [Releases](https://github.com/ku-nlp/jumanpp/releases)